Saturday, 23 November 2019

 Moxy was also an enthusiastic flautist but would sometimes overstay his welcome.
 I heard dark (and possibly apocryphal) tales of Roy Harper threatening violence when Mox refused to stop playing his flute one night as Harper was ready to begin his set.
 If true, this may well have happened on Saturday, April 15, 1967 when Harper and Moxy are documented as playing Cousins on the same bill as the Young Tradition and Al Stewart.
 My strongest memory of Moxy is seeing him sweep along Greek Street late at night in a huge black cape, red hair flowing and carrying his assortment of harps in a small attaché case.

-The entrance to Les Cousins circa 1968 showing Brian Shuel's photo of the Young Tradition
+Les Cousins entrance showing Brian Shuel's photo of the Young Tradition

 Two of the most popular Cousins performers were, undoubtedly, Roy Harper and John Martyn.
 Although still exclusively acoustic players at the time, they brought a touch of rock & roll swagger into the folk world.
 Harper entertained us with his wickedly accurate Dylan impersonations and convoluted song introductions, during which he would often dissolve into fits of stoned giggles at something only he found amusing.
 As a 1969 Melody Maker review put it “[people were] enchanted by [Harper’s] contemporary comment, issued with his own special brand of hip talk, punctuating every line with a throaty chuckle, as is his habit”.
 Roy’s version of Dylan’s “Girl From The North Country”, together with some textbook examples of his rambling audience chats, can be heard on the CD Live At Les Cousins, August 30, 1969 (Blueprint BP220CD).